RensJanssen/Rotterdampas-API-Docs/source/index.md

 }
 ```
 > The action field includes just an ID, but could include more data if the view requires it.
 (To be discussed)

-Returns all reviews for the current authenticated user.

 ### Request
 `GET /api/{version}/users/me/reviews`